seifomran132/StoreFrontBackEnd_udacity/README.md

 #### Get by Category

-To get product by category you should go to this link `http://localhost:3000/product/index/category` with `GET` method and add the category in the request body like that
+To get product by category you should go to this link `http://localhost:3000/product/index/category/?category=test` with `GET` method and change test with the category name
-{
-"category": "My Category"
-}

 and this will return the products in this category like that [
 {